JuFo96/ETL/docs/thoughts.md

 * docker for MySQL server hosting
 * powerBI for brownie points

+## Features
+* Automatic extraction of table and column names from schema file
+* Automatic topological sort of insertion order with Kahn's Algorithm

 # Data cleaning steps
 ## Shared column names
 * Non related column names are not unique, eg. `staffs.csv` has "name" for staff member, but `stores.csv` has "name" for store name.
 This should be inspected and renamed, I plan to implement a `utils.py` with a function that takes a input file or dataframe and renames with a dictionary.
 Possibly writes to a staging area